 Best Running Watch – Guide For the Top GPS Sports Watches

-The Best Running Watch for 2018 (updated 20 Apr 2018) is covered here for each category of running and is supported by links to detailed, hands-on reviews.
+The Best Running Watch for 2019 (updated 20 Nov 2019) is covered here for each category of running and is supported by links to detailed, hands-on reviews.
 This guide will be updated periodically as new running watches are announced throughout the year and, as of 16 May, I’m just waiting for a couple more product announcements before I finalise this with some more definitive updates.

 If you are treating yourself or a loved one to a new GPS running watch then you’ve come to the right place for comprehensive recommendations.
 Luckily for you, it’s a great time to buy a great running watch – prices are competitive and GOOD technology is packed into many devices.
 For some of the slightly older models that I will cover, you might get a very good deal as replacement models are released.